jeroenvanmaanen/blog/docs/2024/12/13/en-RulesAndPower.md

 Good advices is: if you find that your approach doesn't seem to work (that means that you are **Confused**), then it is best to assume that the situation is **Complex**.
 That means that you are instantly no longer **Confused**.

-Wehn I look a the practical reality (in politics, in neighborhoods, as well as in enterprises), I see the folowing sequence of events:
+When I look a the practical reality (in politics, in neighborhoods, as well as in enterprises), I see the folowing sequence of events:

 * Once in a while there is **Chaos** (war, quarrel, the company consistently loses money)
 * Everyone does what is necessary to survive, but a lot of people act at cross purposes